 CAT as a Tool for Leadership

 Following Public Health England and Government guidelines on Covid-19 Coronavirus, bookings for this event are now on hold.
-The training is likely to be postponed to later this year.
-Further information will be available soon.
+The training will be postponed to later this year, and a date will be available soon.
 For those who have booked and are unable to make the alternative date we can provide a full refund or credit note.
 Thank you for your understanding.